bobbybol/pixelify/README.md

 });
 ```

-The original image will be replaced with columns * rows amount of blocks.
+The original image will be replaced with a `columns * rows` number of blocks.
-You can then proceed to animate these blocks with CSS, GreenSock, or anything, by referring to their `.bbTile` CSS class.
+You can then proceed to animate these blocks with CSS, GreenSock, or whatever, by referring to their `.bbTile` CSS class.